mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 in order to create different implementations.

-When consecutive parameters have the same type, the type can be omitted from all but the last parameter.
+When consecutive parameters have the same type, the type can be omitted from all but the last.
 For example, `func foo(p1 int, p2 int, p3 string, p4 string)`
 is is equivalent to `func foo(p1, p2 int, p3, p4 string)`.